 and sustained by community.

-This bi-monthly support group is for young adults (ages 18-39) with cancer in any stage of treatment and beyond.
-Young adult cancer brings a unique set of challenges and this group will explore the physical, emotional and social effects exclusive to them.
+Young adult cancer brings a unique set of challenges that are not always understood by the older cancer community.
+This group will explore ways of living with the physical, emotional and social effects exclusive to young adult cancer.

 Cancer Support Community Delaware (CSCDE) is part of an international non-profit organization